-On appointment to the board, all non executive directors enter into a service agreement with the Company in the form of a letter of appointment.
+On appointment to the board, all non-executive directors enter into a service agreement with the Company in the form of a letter of appointment.
 The letter summarises the board policies and terms, including compensation, relevant to the office of director.

-Remuneration and other terms of employment for the Managing Director and Chief Executive Officer and the other key management personnel are also formalised in service agreements.
-Each of these agreements provide for the provision of performance-related cash bonuses, other benefits including health insurance and tax advisory services, and participation, when eligible, in the QRxPharma Limited Employee Share Option Plan.
+Remuneration and other terms of employment for the Managing Director, Chief Executive Officer and Chief Scientific Officer and the other key management personnel are also formalised in service agreements.
+Each of these agreements provides for the provision of performance related cash bonuses, other benefits including health insurance and tax advisory services, and participation, when eligible, in the QRxPharma Limited Employee Share Option Plan.
 Other major provisions of the agreements relating to remuneration are set out below.

-John W Holaday, Managing Director and Chief Executive Officer
+John W Holaday, Managing Director, Chief Executive Officer and Chief Scientific Officer

-- Term of agreement 2 years to 28 February 2014 (with annual extension) renegotiated from 28 February 2012. - Base salary, inclusive of retirement or pension contribution, for the year ended 30 June 2012 of US\$400,000, to be reviewed annually by the remuneration committee. - Payment of a termination benefit on early termination by the Company, other than for gross misconduct, equal to the annual base salary.
+- Term of agreement 2 years to 28 February 2014 (with annual extension) renegotiated from 28 February 2012. - Base salary, inclusive of retirement or pension contribution, for the year ended 30 June 2013 of US\$400,000, to be reviewed annually by the remuneration committee. - Payment of a termination benefit on early termination by the Company, other than for gross misconduct, equal to the annual base salary.